codermehraj/LISTY/README.md

 It is not the most efficient database design out there.
 Still it works fine for me for now.

 ![Database Schema](/Extra/databaseSchema.png "Database Schema")

+Here nid in the tasks table means the note id or the parent id of a task.